9 Best Flavoured Coffee Beans (Popular and Unique Flavours)

 If you want your morning to have a bit of island flair, Lion Coffee’s Toasted Coconut light roast is a delicious option.
 Lion Coffee hails from Toledo, Ohio, where they started over 150 years ago.
 In the 1970s, they moved to Hawaii to focus on American grown beans.

-Their relationship with the islands has only grown in the intervening years, and now they offer a series of island-inspired flavors, of which toasted coconut is the fan-favorite.
-As a bonus, the coconut flavor additives are rich in health-promoting antioxidant polyphenols.
+Their relationship with the islands has only grown in the intervening years, and now they offer a series of island-inspired flavours, of which toasted coconut is the fan-favourite.
+As a bonus, the coconut flavour additives are rich in health-promoting antioxidant polyphenols.

 If you want to sip your coffee, close your eyes, and pretend you’re nestled down on a tropical beach somewhere, this is the coffee for you.

-Hazelnuts are one of the sweetest nuts, making them an ideal flavor addition to Brazilian coffee beans, which feature naturally bittersweet flavors.
+Hazelnuts are one of the sweetest nuts, making them an ideal flavour addition to Brazilian coffee beans, which feature naturally bittersweet flavours.

-Cooper’s coffee is a unique roaster that was impossible to ignore as we sought out the top flavored coffees this year.
-Based in New England, they impose flavors to their beans through artificial or natural additives, but by aging the beans in vintage rum, whiskey, and bourbon barrels.
-This strategy provides distinct yet subtle flavors.
+Cooper’s coffee is a unique roaster that was impossible to ignore as we sought out the top flavoured coffees this year.
+Based in New England, they impose flavours to their beans through artificial or natural additives, but by ageing the beans in vintage rum, whiskey, and bourbon barrels.
+This strategy provides distinct yet subtle flavours.
 So they can use it with single-origin beans without masking any of the inherent bean qualities.
 The results are unparalleled.

-The Thomas Tew Rum beans feature single-origin Rwandan beans aged in an oak rum barrel to yield flavors of caramelized sugar, red raisins, molasses, rich cocoa, baking spices, vanilla, and oak, with a slight spiciness from the rum.
+The Thomas Tew Rum beans feature single-origin Rwandan beans aged in an oak rum barrel to yield flavours of caramelised sugar, red raisins, molasses, rich cocoa, baking spices, vanilla, and oak, with a slight spiciness from the rum.

 Cameron’s Coffee is a discount coffee brand.
 Yet their commitment to selecting only the best coffees and roasting them with top of the line equipment ensures that their quality far surpasses their price.

 The company prides itself on its focus.
-Rather than diversifying, Cameron’s Coffee has chosen to specialize in a single thing, delivering exceptional coffee to the home brewer, to good effect.
+Rather than diversifying, Cameron’s Coffee has chosen to specialise in a single thing, delivering exceptional coffee to the home brewer, to good effect.

 If you love the salty and sweet combination, this coffee is going to have precisely the balance you crave.
-Not only do the salty flavors balance the sweetness of the caramel, but they also enhance the bittersweet flavor notes of the Colombian beans themselves.
-The result is a cravable cup that is hard to stop drinking, whether as a bright morning pick me up or a dessert beverage.
+Not only do the salty flavours balance the sweetness of the caramel, but they also enhance the bittersweet flavour notes of the Colombian beans themselves.
+The result is a delicious cup that is hard to stop drinking, whether as a bright morning pick me up or a dessert beverage.

-Cameron’s Coffee uses a light roast for all their flavored beans, which certainly benefits the salted caramel flavor.
-The higher acidity contributes to the overall flavor complexity, while the mild body keeps it from being overwhelming.
+Cameron’s Coffee uses a light roast for all their flavoured beans, which certainly benefits the salted caramel flavour.
+The higher acidity contributes to the overall flavour complexity, while the mild body keeps it from being overwhelming.

-If there is any coffee that top-end roasters tend to scorn more than flavored coffee, it’s decaf coffee.
-So a high-quality flavored decaf is like a unicorn.
-This is unfortunate because flavored coffees can be excellent dessert pairings, and not everyone wants a hit of caffeine before bed.
+If there is any coffee that top-end roasters tend to scorn more than flavoured coffee, it’s decaf coffee.
+So a high-quality flavoured decaf is like a unicorn.
+This is unfortunate because flavoured coffees can be excellent dessert pairings, and not everyone wants a hit of caffeine before bed.

-Luckily, Volcanica Coffee offers an entire line of decaf flavored brews.
+Luckily, Volcanica Coffee offers an entire line of decaf flavoured brews.
 They’re all on par with their caffeinated counterparts.

 Volcanica decaffeinates their coffee via the Swiss water process.
-A taste-driven, chemical-free decaffeination process removes 99.9% of caffeine while protecting the unique origin characteristics and flavors of the bean.
-Each bag of beans is roasted and flavored to order so that you can experience it at the peak of freshness.
+A taste-driven, chemical-free decaffeination process removes 99.9% of caffeine while protecting the unique origin characteristics and flavours of the bean.
+Each bag of beans is roasted and flavoured to order so that you can experience it at the peak of freshness.

-Whether you’re looking for a new flavor to start your day, the perfect dessert pairing, or just a way to cut back on the sugar in your morning brew, flavored coffee is a great option.
-And with this list, you can rest assured you’re buying from a brand that prioritizes great coffee beans as the backbone of their flavored offerings.
+Whether you’re looking for a new flavour to start your day, the perfect dessert pairing, or just a way to cut back on the sugar in your morning brew, flavoured coffee is a great option.
+And with this list, you can rest assured you’re buying from a brand that prioritises great coffee beans as the backbone of their flavoured offerings.

-Our overall favorite in this best flavored coffee list is Lifeboost Coffee’s Smoky Butterscotch flavor, which pairs high-end single-origin beans with perfectly balanced natural flavor extracts.
+Our overall favourite in this best flavoured coffee list is Lifeboost Coffee’s Smoky Butterscotch flavour, which pairs high-end single-origin beans with perfectly balanced natural flavour extracts.

 Yes, you can put vanilla extract in your coffee.
-In fact, it’s a common coffee flavor.
+In fact, it’s a common coffee flavour.
 Start with about ¼ teaspoon per cup of coffee.
-Another natural way of adding vanilla flavor to your coffee is to store a vanilla bean along with your coffee.
+Another natural way of adding vanilla flavour to your coffee is to store a vanilla bean along with your coffee.

-Yes, flavored Coffee is Keto friendly because it contains no added sugars.
+Yes, flavoured Coffee is Keto friendly because it contains no added sugars.

-The difference between naturally and artificially flavored coffees is that we extract the former from its natural source while the latter comes from a lab.
+The difference between naturally and artificially flavoured coffees is that we extract the former from its natural source while the latter comes from a lab.
 But in most cases, the aromatic chemical compound added to your coffee is identical (6).
-On a related note, here’s where you can learn how to flavor coffee.
+On a related note, here’s where you can learn how to flavour coffee.